The Cooling of Old White Dwarfs in 47 Tucanae: Conclusions

 \section{Conclusions}

-We performed a detailed analysis of the cooling of white dwarfs to late cooling times in the globular cluster 47 Tuc using archival data of deep observations taken by HST.
+In this work, we performed a detailed analysis of the cooling of white dwarfs to late cooling times in the globular cluster 47 Tuc using archival data of deep observations taken by HST.
 These deep photometric observations resolve the white dwarf cooling sequence of 47 Tuc to faint enough magnitudes that a bump associated with the onset of convective coupling and core crystallisation can be seen in the luminosity function.
 This was shown by \citet{Obertas2018} using this same data, though a statistical analysis of model fits was not performed in that work.
-We built upon the work of \citet{Obertas2018} by performing a detailed statistical analysis that accounted for different treatments of diffusion, H envelope thickness, white dwarf mass, and white dwarf birthrate using the unbinned likelihood.
+We built upon the work of \citet{Obertas2018} by performing a detailed statistical analysis that accounted for different H envelope thickness, white dwarf mass, and white dwarf birthrate using the unbinned likelihood.

 A cleaning procedure consisting of cuts in proper motion and the photometry quality-of-fit parameter \sharpparam\ were performed to remove contamination from the SMC in the 47 Tuc white dwarf cooling sequence, and this cleaning procedure was carefully calibrated to account for any potential residual contamination and the reduction of completeness due to cleaning.
 This cleaning procedure and calibration was particularly important for using data at the very faint end of the cooling sequence where the phenomena of convective coupling of the envelope to the core and the crystallisation of the core begin to occur.
-The thickness of the bump in the luminosity function due to convective coupling in particular is sensitive to the H envelope thickness, and extending the analysis to the onset of core crystallisation provides a good test of the regime over which the standard MESA treatment of diffusion can be used.
-The inclusion of these very old, faint white dwarfs in the analysis is thus important to distinguish (cooling) models of different H envelope thickness and diffusion treatment.
+The thickness of the bump in the luminosity function due to convective coupling in particular is sensitive to the H envelope thickness.
+The inclusion of these very old, faint white dwarfs in the analysis is thus important to distinguish cooling models of different H envelope thickness.
 Though the data for these older, fainter white dwarfs has lower completeness than younger, brighter white dwarfs, there is a much larger number of the fainter white dwarfs in the data, so including them in the analysis furthermore provides improved statistical power.